arisalissandrakis/correlated-timelines/README.md

 ![fig1](/github_code_and_examples1.png)

-Furthermore, and the following code should produce the data shown in the figure below; generating two timelines and then adding them in a weighted way to generate a third timeline which is postively correlated with the first timeline and negatively correlated withe the second.
+Furthermore, the following code should produce the data shown in the figure below; generating two timelines and then adding them in a weighted way to generate a third timeline which is postively correlated with the first timeline and negatively correlated withe the second.

     reference_timeline1 = generate_timeline(bumps = list(m=c(25), sd=c(5), a=c(25)), slope=.1)
     reference_timeline1 = smooth.spline(reference_timeline1, df=25)$y